CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 ## App Deployment and Update Methods

-Deploying a [Capacitor app](https://capgo.app/plugins/ivs-player/) involves different approaches depending on whether you're in development or production.
+Deploying a [React Native app](https://capgo.app/plugins/ivs-player/) involves different approaches depending on whether you're in development or production.
 Development focuses on quick testing and debugging, while production demands thorough quality checks and compliance with platform standards.

 ### Testing and Development Deployment